If you want to create successful WordPress websites for yourself or your clients, learning how to speed up your WordPress site is essential.

 4. Optimize Your Images

-On average, images comprise around half of the file size of the average website, according to the HTTP Archive.
-This makes them a huge opportunity to reduce your site’s size and speed it up.
+On average, images make up around half of the file size of the average website, according to the HTTP Archive.
+This presents a huge opportunity to reduce your site’s size and speed it up by optimizing your images.

 5. Optimize CSS